The world has always been divided over artificial intelligence (AI).

-You’re probably familiar with the intelligent personal assistant in Amazon devices and some third-party products that is capable of carrying conversations using natural language processing algorithms.
+You’re probably familiar with the intelligent personal assistant on Amazon devices and some third-party products that are capable of carrying conversations using natural language processing algorithms.

 In hopes of taking its voice bot to the next level, Amazon has pursued crowdsourcing.
 Using the Alexa Skills Kit, any developers could add capabilities to the AI, which are downloaded via the Alexa app.

 The Voice Report 2019 showed that Alexa’s market share was 25%.
 This chatbot statistic made the artificially intelligent assistant good enough to take third place after Google Assistant and Siri.